 fbpx

-Arrested for picketing the White House
+Arrested For Picketing The White House

 Anita Pollitzer was a women’s rights activist and leader of the suffragette movement of the early 20th century.
 Anita was instrumental in the passage of the 19th amendment to the U.S. Constitution, granting American women the long-denied right to vote in 1920.